Department of Electrical and Computer Engineering University of Massachusetts Amherst

 - Research papers and other materials are distributed in class or posted on this page.
 Please always page so that you are not accessing a cached copy.

-- We may get assigned a TA depending on enrollment.
+- We may get assigned a part-time TA depending on enrollment.

 - Please check prerequisites before you take on the class.